mlange-42/beecs/README.md

 ## Usage

+### As a command line app

+A command line interface for beecs is provided in [beecs-cli](https://github.com/mlange-42/beecs-cli).
+It also supports basic visualizations.
+See there for details.

+### With a graphical user interface

+[TODO]

 ### As a library

 To add beecs as a dependency to an existing Go project, run this in the project's root folder: